iomete/iom-docs/glossary/retrieval-augmented-generation.md

 ---
 title: Retrieval Augmented Generation
-description: Explore Retrieval Augmented Generation (RAG), an innovative approach enhancing the effectiveness of large language model (LLM) applications by leveraging custom data.
-Understand how RAG retrieves relevant data/documents, providing them as context for LLMs, particularly beneficial for support chatbots and Q&A systems requiring access to domain-specific knowledge.
-Learn how RAG addresses major challenges faced by LLM models, offering organizations an industry-standard solution to deploy any LLM model and augment it for relevant results without the costs and time of fine-tuning or pre-training.
-Discover the benefits of RAG, including up-to-date and accurate responses, reduced inaccuracies, domain-specific relevance, and efficiency.
-Explore various use cases for RAG, such as question and answer chatbots, search augmentation, and knowledge engines, and understand when to choose RAG over fine-tuning for specific applications.
+description: What is Retrieval Augmented Generation?
+Retrieval Augmented Generation (RAG) is an innovative approach that can enhance the effectiveness of large language model (LLM) applications by leveraging custom data.
 ---

 # Retrieval Augmented Generation

-What is Retrieval Augmented Generation? **Retrieval Augmented Generation (RAG)** is an innovative approach that can enhance the effectiveness of large language model (LLM) applications by leveraging custom data.
+## What is Retrieval Augmented Generation?

+**Retrieval Augmented Generation (RAG)** is an innovative approach that can enhance the effectiveness of large language model (LLM) applications by leveraging custom data.

 By retrieving relevant data/documents and providing them as context for the LLM, RAG has shown success in support chatbots and Q&A systems that require access to domain-specific knowledge.
 This approach solves two major problems faced by LLM models: they do not have access to custom data, and AI applications must leverage custom data to be effective.